monsiaz/monsiaz/README.md

 Head of SEO, builder, and end-to-end project lead.
 I drive SEO strategy and ship the tools to execute it.

 From keyword architecture to automation pipelines, from technical audits to full-stack web platforms — I own the full cycle.
-At Infonet.fr I scaled organic from 100K to 25M monthly visits.
-Before that, Superprof — one of France's 20 fastest-growing companies (Les Échos).
+At Superprof I scaled organic from 100K to 25M monthly visits. one of France's 20 fastest-growing companies (Les Échos).

 Over time I stopped waiting for the right tool to exist and started building it myself.
 I like things that are fast, clean, and actually ship.